Iberian worm lizard: Chemosensory signaling

 Due to its subterranean lifestyle, the Iberian worm lizard exhibits characteristically small, primitive eyes.
 These eyes leave the B. cinereus with almost a complete inability to see, only distinguishing changes in light intensity.
 However, B. cinereus has made up for its lack of sight through the development of a chemosensory signaling systems.
 Chemosensory signaling is mediated by the extremely sensitive vomeronasal organ on the head of the B. cinereus.
 The response to individual chemical stimuli can be measured by counting tongue flicks.

 Prey signaling

 Cotton swabs exhibiting prey specific chemical indicators elicit tongue flick responses by the B. cinereus.
-However, there is not difference in this response between prey and non-prey signals.
+However, there is no difference in this response between prey and non-prey signals.
 In contrast, tests with live prey instead of cotton swabs have shown that B. cinereus can clearly discriminate between live prey and live non-prey based on the chemicals given off by the individuals.
 A consistent and direct correlation has been seen in testing between higher average of tongue flicks in the presence of live prey than in the presence of non-live prey.
 The distinction between cotton swab and live prey testing suggests the ability of B. cinereus to distinguish live prey and non-prey chemical signals.